Treatment for tennis elbow

 Anti-inflammatory Drugs and Steroids

 Medications with anti-inflammatory action are given to patients to control pain and inflammation.
 For a lot of patients, elbow pain responds well to anti-inflammatory drugs.
-Cortisone or Steroid injections are given if changing lifestyle and taking anti-inflammatory drugs are insufficient to improve this condition.
+Cortisone or steroid injections are given if changing lifestyles and taking anti-inflammatory drugs are insufficient to improve this condition.
 It is a powerful drug that inhibits the inflammatory process.

-Removing a section of the damaged tendon, or releasing its attachment, are among several surgical interventions for Tennis Elbow that have been done successfully.
+Removing a section of the damaged tendon or releasing its attachment is a surgical intervention for the tennis elbow that has been done successfully.
 However, the need for surgery is usually not expected, as most patients improve without difficulty while using the more conventional types of treatment.

 Shock Wave treatment